 xcopy /E C:\ProgramData\unifi-video\videos\* “D:\UFV Backup\”

-Luckily, Linux offers NFS and iSCSI out of the box (they may need to be installed).
+Linux offers NFS and iSCSI out of the box.
 Here are a couple guides that will help get you started:

-Adding iSCSI: UniFi Video - How to add a network volume to the NVR appliance?
-(Steps 1-12)
+- Adding iSCSI: UniFi Video - How to Add a Network volume to the NVR appliance?

-Adding USB: UniFi Video - How to add an External Hard Drive to the NVR Appliance (Steps 1-11)
+- Adding USB: UniFi Video - How to add an External Hard Drive to the NVR Appliance

 NOTE: If you're doing this on the airVision-C or UVC-NVR, then you’ll need to follow step #13 from the first article or step #12 from the second article.

 /path/to/your/partition /backup/mount/path auto defaults,nodiratime,noatime,errors=continue 0 2

 Linux has a utility for copying files called rsync.
-Think of it as a "copy" on steroids.
+This is what that would look like:

 rsync -rltzhu --progress --delete /source/recording/path /destination/backup/path